toniwillberg/rhel-on-azure-handsonlab/azure-vmimages.md

 Concept of VM images on Azure
 =============================

 VM images are published by Microsoft and it's partners.
 You can also upload your own images for your own use.
+In this lab we will focus on using the official images already available in Azure.

+**Let the instructor know at this point if you have any problems with these commands!**

+You should now run these commands on your Azure CLI shell.

 Image Publishers